replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 Vendor applications will not be able to use the kurl-provided object store with this configuration, as this object store will change endpoints during the migration process.
 It is believed this will not impact any vendors.

+Clusters may run with 3+ nodes and not use Rook for some time if the user does not approve the migration.